 It also damages the berms and footpaths.

 Please find other, legal, parks to avoid damaging public assets, and to help keep everyone in our community safe.
-Parking on berms, along with roadside plots, shrubs, flower beds and footpaths, is not permitted, under our Transport Bylaw 2022.
+Parking without due care on any road margin, including grass berm, verge, kerb, garden or reserve is not permitted under our Transport Bylaw 2022.
 Under the bylaw, there's a $40 infringement fine associated with this offence.

 Broken yellow lines are placed in areas where parking would cause an obstruction or danger to other road users.
 You cannot stop, wait, or park at any time where there are broken yellow lines.
 You may see broken yellow lines at: